stefonarch/LXQt-Wayland-files/README.md

 # Wayland Implementations for the LXQt Desktop

-Needed files and components for a LXQt wayland session - beside the wayland compositor itself - are:
+Most needed files and components for a LXQt wayland session - beside the wayland compositor itself - are:

 * `/usr/bin/startlxqt<compositor>` : ENV variables
 * `/usr/share/wayland-session/<compositor>-lxqt.desktop` : Entry in SDDM